SusanRatiLane/appinventor-sources/appinventor/docs/markdown/reference/components/layout.md

 {:id="HorizontalScrollArrangement.Image" .text} *Image*
 : Specifies the path of the background image of the `HorizontalScrollArrangement`.

+{:id="HorizontalScrollArrangement.MaxScrollPosition" .number .ro .bo} *MaxScrollPosition* : Return the maximum position that the ScrollArrangement can reach

+{:id="HorizontalScrollArrangement.ScrollPosition" .number .ro .bo} *ScrollPosition* : The scroll position is the same as the number of pixels that are hidden from view above the scrollable area.
+If the scroll bar is at the very left, or if the element is not scrollable, this number will be 0.

 {:id="HorizontalScrollArrangement.Visible" .boolean} *Visible*
 : Specifies whether the `HorizontalScrollArrangement` should be visible on the screen.
 Value is `true`{:.logic.block}
  if the `HorizontalScrollArrangement` is showing and `false`{:.logic.block} if hidden.